Press

 The Paris Review

-Improvisation for Piano in Summer 2018 exquisitely shows Hirano’s range and skill as a lifelong piano player”
+Improvisation for Piano in Summer 2018 exquisitely shows Hirano’s range and skill as a lifelong piano player, calling to other parts of her oeuvre in a way both rewarding to longtime fans and intriguing for new listeners.”

 Daily Bandcamp